Creativity & Innovation Meetings

 Fifth session: Each person combines ideas displayed in the room into an innovative one-page proposal for a fresh approach to solve the problem.
 The teams then identify the criteria for an effective, high quality solution.
 Each participant shares their one-page proposal with his or her team and receives feedback for improvement based on the criteria the team identified.
 Each person then revises the one-page proposal and gives it to management.

-(Sixth session: An afternoon of free incubation time to enhance creative thinking.)
+Sixth session: An afternoon of free incubation time to enhance creative thinking.)

 Seventh session: Each team combines the proposals of its members and develops a blockbuster solution to solve the problem.

-Last session: Each team presents its blockbuster solution to the other participants and receives ideas for improvement from everyone, an exciting, constructive time.
+Eighth or last session: Each team presents its blockbuster solution to the other participants and receives ideas for improvement from everyone, an exciting, constructive time.
 Then the participants commit to action plans that implement the best solutions.

 Whom you include depends on the problem and other goals.
 For example: